nahariaprateek/Prateek_Airbnb_NYC_Project/README.md

 # Prateek_Airbnb_NYC_Project
-BA775 Subject Of Questrom School Of Business, Boston University, Done under Prof. Mohammad Soltanieh Ha,  as EDA for AIRBNB IN NYC Dated 20th Oct 2022.
+BA775 Subject Of Questrom School Of Business, Boston University,
+<br>Done under Prof. Mohammad Soltanieh Ha,  as EDA for AIRBNB IN NYC
+Dated 20th Oct 2022.

 Contributors to this project as teams members are listed here: